oxyplugins/zionextras/readme.txt

 A valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.6 ( Mar 16, 2022 ) =
+* [Pro Modal] - New component for creating animated modals/popups with reshow conditions.
+* [Interactive Cursor] - New component for building interactive cursor to interact with other elements.
+* [Text Link] - New simple component for raw text links/buttons (with minimal markup).
+* [Login Form] - New component for adding user login forms.
+* [Element Tilt] - New feature for creating tilt effects on any elements.
+* [Member conditions] - New feature for restricting content for membership sites.
+Current support/integration for Restrict Content (and Pro), MemberPress, Wishlist Member & Easy Digital Downloads.
+* [Pro Slider] - Added multiple pagination types, scrollbars, dynamic bullets.
+* [Pro Slider] - Updated to Swiper v8.0.7, provides fix for Safari flickering.
+* [Header Builder] - Now able to switch header rows that are included in sticky header (for logo switching etc).
+* [General] - Few style options changes to support for custom breakpoints in Zion Builder v3.
+(Please be sure to refresh CSS & JS in Zion settings after updating)
+* [General] - Fixed the issue with Zion default CSS sometimes overriding element CSS.

 = 1.0.5 ( Jan 19, 2022 ) =
 * [Pro Slider] - New component for building dynamic sliders and carousels.